Plan Builder Redesign

 IncludeHealth is a remote physical therapy platform that utilizes computer vision to track and measure patient performance.
 A patient's home exercise plan is built within IncludeHealth by licensed physical therapists, then sent to their account where they are expected to perform it.

 The portion of IncludeHealth where physical therapists build patient's plans is referred to as the "Plan Builder."
-During Q2 of 2023 the IncludeHealth team decided to make improvements to the Plan Builder, being the portion of the platform that physical therapists spent the most time and an area where we saw the greatest room for improvement.
-The goal of the refresh was to address user feedback, reduce friction, and streamline time spent in-app during the plan creation process.
+During Q2 of 2023 the IncludeHealth team decided to make improvements to the Plan Builder, being the portion of the platform where physical therapists spent the majority of their time and an area where we saw great room for improvement.
+Redesigning the Plan builder would allow us to address user feedback, reduce friction, and streamline time spent in-app during the plan creation process.

 Role & Responsibilities

-The existing Plan Builder predated my time at IncludeHealth and was one of the last remaining original features in the clinician portion of IncludeHealth.
-With newly established design principals and design system, along with a wealth of user-feedback, I was tasked with leading the project in both a Squad Lead (Shape Up process lead) and Lead Product Designer capacity.
+The existing Plan Builder predated my time at IncludeHealth and was one of the last remaining original features in the clinician portion of the platform.
+Armed with newly established design principals and design system, combined with a wealth of user-feedback, I was tasked with leading the project in both a Squad Lead (Shape Up process lead) and Lead Product Designer capacity.

 Feedback Analysis & Dissemination